usnistgov/zero-trust-architecture/_sources/VolumeB/architecture.rst

    BuildsImplemented.rst
    appendices/index.rst

+This project began with a clean laboratory environment that we populated with various applications and services that would be expected in a typical enterprise to create several baseline enterprise architectures.
+Examples include security information and event management systems (SIEMs), vulnerability scanning and assessment tools, security validation tools, and discovery tools.

+Next, we used a phased approach to develop example ZTA solutions.
+This approach was designed to represent how we believe most enterprises will evolve their enterprise architecture toward ZTA, i.e., by starting with their already-existing enterprise environment and gradually adding or adapting capabilities.
+Our first implementations with minimum viable solutions were EIG deployments because the identity-based controls provided by EIG are foundational components of ZTA.
+We called this phase of the project the EIG crawl phase, which did not include cloud capabilities, and it was followed by the EIG run phase, where we added cloud capabilities.

+We gradually deployed additional functional components and capabilities to address an increasing number of ZTA requirements and deployed microsegmentation, SDP, and SASE approaches.

+Given the importance of discovery to the successful implementation of a ZTA, we initially deployed it to continuously observe the environment and use those observations to audit and validate the documented baseline map on an ongoing basis.
+Because we had instantiated the baseline environment ourselves, we already had a good initial understanding of it.
+However, we were able to use the discovery tools to audit and validate what we deployed and provisioned, correlate known data with information reported by the tools, and use the tool outputs to formulate an initial zero trust policy, ultimately ensuring that observed network flows correlate to static policies.

+The builds described in this document are examples with the understanding that there is no single approach for migrating to ZTA that is best for all enterprises; ZTA is a set of concepts and principles, not a set of technical specifications that can be complied with.
+The objective, instead, is continuous improvement of access control processes and policies in accordance with the principles of ZTA

+This section provides information on the project's ZTA builds and the underlying architectures they implemented.

 In the :ref:`General ZTA Reference Architecture` section we present a general ZTA based on NIST SP 800-207 and describe its components and operation.
 This architecture is general enough that it applies to all deployment approaches: EIG, SDP, microsegmentation, and SASE.
 The components in the general ZTA may be operated as either on-premises or cloud-based services.

 In the :ref:`EIG Crawl Phase Reference Architecture` section we describe a constrained version of this general ZTA that we call the *EIG* *crawl phase* reference architecture.
 Three of the ZTA builds that are documented in this practice guide are instantiations of this EIG crawl phase reference architecture.
 This architecture relies mainly on ICAM and endpoint protection platform (EPP) components, does not include any components that are specifically dedicated to providing PE or PA functionality, and is currently limited to protecting on-premises resources.